Frequently Asked Questions

 Does it work offline?

-Yes, completely. stage·left is a Progressive Web App (PWA) that works offline after your first visit.
+Yes, completely. load·in is a Progressive Web App (PWA) that works offline after your first visit.
 All data is stored locally on your device.
 You can build, edit, and export stage plots with zero internet connection.

 No cloud dependency, no login required.
 On mobile, you can tap "Add to Home Screen" for a native app-like experience that works offline.